petrgazarov/Maildog/README.md

 - [ ] User able to change display density (layout)
 - [ ] "Pop in new window" button for emails
 - [ ] Display total size of content in GB
+- [ ] Chat with other users in real time
+- [ ] View their chat history

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md